 Further hindering a declaration of war is autoimmunity’s invisible nature.
 Most diagnosed cancer patients look sick (especially while under treatment).
 In contrast, most autoimmune patients look superficially well, even while suffering significant morbidity, lost productivity, and debilitating financial stress.

 The autoimmune category consists of 80-100 diseases, many very rare, widely scattered over a number of medical specialties, and usually grouped by body system (digestive, joints, metabolic) rather than as a category with common causal mechanisms (immune system attacks own tissues).
 Consequently, diagnosis and treatment are a notoriously exhausting journey, with patients seeing on average five doctors over three and a half years before receiving a diagnosis.xxiii

 Getting autoimmune disease on the chronic disease map

 We are overdue on conducting proper surveillance to understand the epidemiology of autoimmune disease.
 We must code, collect, or transform the data so that autoimmune diseases can be analyzed as a single category in order to calculate the total burden of autoimmunity, secure more resources, and direct research efforts.

 Autoimmune diseases are already a huge burden, socially, financially, and emotionally.xxvi We need faster diagnosis, better-matched treatments, and even pre-autoimmune prevention.
 We already have some of the tools, and through research and analysis can find more.
 We need to start identifying and counting autoimmune diseases to find the resources and give hope to millions of Americans.

+This article was co-authored by Ellen M. Martin and Tiffany Simms.
 This post is a modified version of one that originally appeared on Tincture on Medium.
 It is republished here with permission of the authors and Tincture.